matthewbaggett/matthewbaggett.github.io/index.md

 * Feature development ontop of existing legacy product.
 * Refactored large portions of their extant Laravel application, chiefly around a highly customised mail process.
 * Introduction of Unit Testing to product.
-* Introduction of CI/CD pipeline.
+* Introduction of CI/CD pipeline using Github Actions.
 * Brought in basic disaster recovery.

 ## September 2019 - January 2021: Senior PHP Developer at Kiesproduct B.V.